So what did this “proof” consist of?

 This is of course palaeolithic thinking at best, when faced with something mysterious, just invert a god as the cause, and while it might indeed be an answer, it is not the right answer.
 In all of human history the “god did it” claim has been proven false every time for all previous claims – lightening, weather, etc… This instance will be just the same.

 This insanity is not evidence, nor is it proof, it is simply making up stuff.

 He makes reference to the big bang being the origin of the universe and asserts that atheists claim that it is the cause of the universe.
 Wrong, the Big Bang simply describes the early expansion of the universe from a singularity.
 If he is going to attempt to talk science, he should at least gain a basic understanding.

-He continues on the theme of modern science in the Quran, and can it get even sillier?
-You bet, he claims humans only discovered that the moon reflected sunlight 100-200 years ago.
-What utter bullshit, that has been known for thousands of years prior to the existence of the Quran.
+He continues on the theme of modern science in the Quran, and strives to be even sillier.
+He next claims humans only discovered that the moon reflected sunlight 100-200 years ago.
+Er no, that has been known for thousands of years prior to the existence of the Quran.
 The Greek philosopher Thales wrote about the moon reflecting the sun in 585 BC.

 This claim leaves you two choices here …

 - Naik is an idiot

 Your choice, but either way I don’t think I really care, because once you get to this point then any further analysis is utterly pointless because you already have enough to seriously question the integrity and credibility of Mr Naik.